 “The ﬂoure never openth it selfe, but when the wynde bloweth,” wrote William Turner, in A New Herbal (1560).
 In our garden, however, we enjoy the buttercup-shaped ﬂowers in any weather, windy or not.
 Elegant and deceptively delicate, Anemone is also tough and undemanding.
 Most will multiply readily in rich sandy loam, and are perfect for naturalizing in a woodland setting.

 These beauties sway on tall but sturdy stems above lush deep green Maple-shaped leaves.
 Downy green buds open into semidouble white flowers with chartreuse eyes.
 In winter, seed heads turn a rich chocolate brown, making ‘Andrea Atkinson’ an entertaining addition in drifts or borders.
-For vivacious color, try it with Aster cordifolius or blue flowering Geraniums.
+For vivacious color, try it with Phlox ‘Blue Paradise’, Tricyrtis or blue-flowering Geraniums.

 Size: 4-1/2' – 5' 0" high x 3' 0" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.